Techwolf78/Educational-Website/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and submit a pull request.
 4. Ensure your code passes the tests and adheres to the coding standards.

+License
+This project is licensed under the [Your License] - see the [LICENSE.md](LICENSE.md) file for details.